 For this to happen the Raiders, Texans, and Colts all must lose but this presents a very interesting scenario should it play out.

 Pittsburgh Steelers (7-5): While they currently hold down the number two Wild Card spot, the Steelers are teetering on the edge of missing the playoffs for the second year in a row.
-They took home a big win this past week against the Browns and were helped by losses from both the Colts and Raiders on Sunday.
+They took home a big NFL win in week 13 against the Browns and were helped by losses from both the Colts and Raiders on Sunday.
 Each of those teams fell to .500 but their real threat still remains the Tennessee Titans.
 The Titans are surging and are also 7-5 on the season, just waiting for the Steelers to stumble.

 No Clear Frontrunner in the NFC this 2019 NFL Season